 Introduction

-As enterprises scale their use of AI, the AI Compliance Officer has become a critical role for ensuring that AI systems are lawful, ethical, and aligned with organizational risk appetite.
-This guide outlines the core responsibilities, operating model, and best practices for building and running an effective AI compliance function.
+As enterprises scale their use of artificial intelligence, the AI Compliance Officer has emerged as one of the most consequential roles in modern corporate governance.
+Organizations deploying AI at scale face a convergence of legal, ethical, and operational risks that no single existing function was designed to manage.
+This guide outlines the core responsibilities, operating model, and best practices for building and running an effective AI compliance function that enables innovation while maintaining rigorous oversight.

 1. The Role of the AI Compliance Officer